HL7/davinci-ecdx/input/pagecontent/attachments.md

 2. Submitting supplemental information for a claim based on a X12 (or other non-CDex FHIR) based payer request

 #### Unsolicited Workflow
-For an *unsolicited* attachment the provider will submit additional information using CDex Attachments to support a claim or prior authorization based on payer predefined rules without any type of request.
-The attachment is then associated with the claim or prior authorization.
+For an *unsolicited* attachment the provider will submit additional information using CDex Attachments to support a claim or prior authorization based on payer predefined rules without any type of request.  <span class="bg-success" markdown="1">The attachments may be submitted *before, at the same time as, or after* the claim or pre-authorization has been supplied to the Payer.</span><!-- new-content --> The attachment is then associated with the claim or prior authorization.

 ##### Example Scenarios:
 1. Additional information based on a set of pre-defined rules by the payer or in state mandates without a specific request.